Nazi propaganda and the United Kingdom: Change in attitude

 The change of emphasis was caused by Hitler's changed view of Britain from a potential ally to an enemy that would have to be destroyed.
 The emphasis increased as British resistance continues.
-Such films as Der Fuchs von Glenarvon and My life for Ireland did not show quite the crude anti-British stereotypes as later films such as Ohm Krüger and Carl Peters.
+Such films as Der Fuchs von Glenarvon and My Life for Ireland did not show quite the crude anti-British stereotypes as later films such as Ohm Krüger and Carl Peters.

 The instant and unauthorised rejection of the peace terms of Hitler's 19 July 1940 speech by Sefton Delmer on the BBC produced a great impact on Germany.
 Goebbels believed that had to show governmental inspiration, and the German press was instructed to attack the rejection.

 Major themes

 British imperialism

 One of the major themes of the anti-British propaganda campaign launched in late 1938 was alleged British human rights abuses in India and then in dealing with the Arab uprising in the Palestine Mandate.
 They were used to illustrate the "hypocrisy" of British criticism of Germany's treatment of its Jewish minority.
 A postcard dropped over Egypt showed a British soldier with Arabs dangling from his bayonet.
-The Parole der Woche's weekly wall newspaper jeered at Franklin Roosevelt's description of the British as defenders of freedom by showing the torture of Indians and describing other atrocities.
+The Parole der Woche's weekly wall newspaper jeered at Franklin D. Roosevelt's description of the British as defenders of freedom by showing the torture of Indians and describing other atrocities.
 A cigarette book titled Robber State England displayed instances such as the British executions of mutinous sepoys after the Indian Rebellion of 1857.

-In such films as Der Fuchs von Glenarvon and My life for Ireland, the British are depicted as brutal oppressors of the Irish.
+In such films as Der Fuchs von Glenarvon and My Life for Ireland, the British are depicted as brutal oppressors of the Irish.
 (My Life for Ireland, indeed, inspired fears among Germans of inciting Poles to rebellion.)
 The "Scottish transmitter" spread such propaganda to Scotland and Ireland about supposed English atrocities in those countries and the use of Scottish and Irish armies to fight English battles.

 Ohm Krüger depicted the British as oppressing the Boers.
 The film depicted the British as seeking gold, which symbolised barreness and evil, in contrast to the Boers, who raised crops and animals, which was reinforced by showing the British as prurient and having the hero's son be brought to obey Paul Kruger only after his wife has been raped.
 Whereas Queen Victoria is presented as a harridan addicted to whiskey, Kruger is presented as an inspiring leader.